HackYourFuture-CPH/program/courses/foundation/html-and-css/week1/session-plan.md

 - Add a normalize or reset stylesheet
 - Make one element absolute or fixed positioned (e.g., sticky nav)
 - Use at least one media query
-- Add hover and focus state to clickable elements as `a` and `button`
+- Add hover and focus state to clickable elements such as `a` and `button`